Matt Smith (broadcaster): Early life

-Smith is a Modern Languages and Political Studies graduate from Sheffield City Polytechnic, where he studied from 1985–89.
+Smith is a Modern Languages and Political Studies graduate from Sheffield City Polytechnic, where he studied from 1985 to 1989.
 During that time, he spent a year in Italy as part of his studies.
 He was then offered an internship with the Associated Press in Rome, before moving on to the Financial Times as a television producer.

 Career

 Radio

 After leaving the Financial Times, Smith joined the Business Unit at BBC News, and presented business reports on John Inverdale's programme on Radio 5 Live.
 He gained his first sport–presenting role on Chris Evans' Radio 1 Breakfast Show.

 Smith presented BBC Radio Four's final children's programme, Go 4 It.

 Until May 2008, he presented Weekend Breakfast on Radio 5 Live with Rachel Burden, along with occasional cover on the Drive 4pm–7pm weekday show.